 The Directions

-- Rub your lemon peel around the rim of the glass and drop it into the glass.
+- Prep the Glass.
+Rub a lemon peel around the rim of the glass, then drop it into the glass.

-- Add all of the drink ingredients but the sparkling wine in to a cocktail shaker filled with ice.
-Shake, pour into your glass.
+- Mix the Drink.
+Add all drink ingredients but the sparkling wine into a cocktail shaker filled with ice.
+Shake and pour into your glass.

 - Cocktail Shaker.
 This one is beautiful!